Storage/Computer Rack

 The extra 10mm gives 5mm clearance per side.

-To keep costs to a minimum I decided to use the cheapest, sturdiest material that was up to the job – an 18mm MDF sheet.
+To keep costs to a minimum, I decided to use the cheapest, sturdiest material that was up to the job – an 18mm MDF sheet.
 Butt-jointing, wood glue, and 7x50mm confirmat screws to care of the construction.
 EBay supplied these, together with the matching drill.
 This also handily drills out the wider section for the shoulder of the bolt to drop into, as well as countersinking at the same time.
 Easy!

 7mm x 50mm confirmat screws